the10thWiz/Rocket/docs/guide/05-requests.md

   * A routing failure.

 If any of these occur, Rocket returns an error to the client.
-To generate the error, Rocket invokes the _catcher_ corresponding to the error's status code and scope.
+To generate the error, Rocket invokes the _catcher_ corresponding to the error's status code, scope, and type.
 Catchers are similar to routes except in that:

   1. Catchers are only invoked on error conditions.
   2. Catchers are declared with the `catch` attribute.
   3. Catchers are _registered_ with [`register()`] instead of [`mount()`].
   4. Any modifications to cookies are cleared before a catcher is invoked.
-  5. Error catchers cannot invoke guards.
+  // 5.
+Error catchers cannot invoke guards.
   6. Error catchers should not fail to produce a response.
   7. Catchers are scoped to a path prefix.